moby/moby/docs/sources/userguide/dockervolumes.md

 > **Note:**
 > Many tools used to edit files including `vi` and `sed --in-place` may result
-> in a inode change.
-Since docker v1.1.0 this will produce a error such as
+> in an inode change.
+Since docker v1.1.0 this will produce an error such as
 > "*sed: cannot rename ./sedKdJ9Dy: Device or resource busy*".
 In the case where
 > you want to edit the mounted file, it is often easiest to instead mount the
 > parent directory.